The best multi-factor authentication (MFA) solutions for Active Directory

 Security Architect - European Ministry of Defense

-The Quebec Police Services must have MFA in place to meet local compliance regulations.
-Since the City of Trois-Rivières already had 250 YubiKey tokens, they wanted to find an MFA platform that was compatible with YubiKeys.
-UserLock came up as an ideal solution, especially since it supports YubiKey to apply MFA on RDP and Windows domain connections.
+The Quebec Police Services needed to implement MFA to meet local compliance regulations.
+Since the City of Trois-Rivières had 250 YubiKey tokens, they wanted to find an MFA platform that worked with YubiKeys.
+UserLock came up as an ideal solution.
+It supports YubiKeys to apply MFA on RDP and Windows domain connections.

 After installing UserLock MFA, the Quebec Police Services now meets MFA requirements.
 They also simplify their daily work.
-UserLock’s centralized console and logon reports helps the City of Trois-Rivières to better manage and monitor user access.
+UserLock’s centralized console and logon reports help the City of Trois-Rivières better manage and monitor user access.

 "UserLock makes our life easier thanks to the simplicity of installation and use.
 The installation only took a few minutes and initial setup was very easy.
 The low cost of the solution, the ease of implementation, the quality of the documentation and the 30-day free trial convinced me."